 For a content website or subscription business, tracking how many active users you have shows how engaged your customers are with your site or product.

-If you have a large portion of your users that are paying but not “active” – that is, not regularly using your product – then you might have a problem because people aren’t finding your service useful and they might cancel their subscription.
+If a large portion of users are paying but not “active” – that is, not regularly using your product–you might have a problem.
+These people aren’t finding your service useful and might cancel their subscriptions.

 2. Conversion rates